astronomer/docs/learn/logging.md

 By default, Airflow outputs logs to the `base_log_folder` configured in `airflow.cfg`, which is located in your `$AIRFLOW_HOME` directory.

 Airflow also makes audit logs available in the Airflow UI under the "Browse" tab.
+For example, you can see which user triggered a DAG run:

+![Audit Logs List View in the Airflow UI](/img/guides/audit-logs-cap.png)

 For details about the log levels and events tracked, see [Audit logs in Airflow](https://airflow.apache.org/docs/apache-airflow/stable/security/audit_logs.html).

-![Audit Logs List View in the Airflow UI](/img/guides/audit-logs-cap.png)

 ### Local Airflow environment